Slab Leaks, An Introduction:

 Ideally, your water should fall between a pH of 6.5 and 8.5 to keep your plumbing working at its best.
 If it runs outside of that range, it could damage your pipes, which could eventually cause severe problems.
 If you’re not sure about your water’s pH, you can get a home litmus test to check it.
 If you’re concerned about that test results, don’t hesitate to contact a plumber like Moffett Plumbing to correct your water’s pH level.

-If you’re looking for help in diagnosing or repairing a slab leak in your foundation, contact the experts at Tom Moffett Plumbing today.
+If you’re looking for help in diagnosing or repairing a slab leak in your foundation, contact the experts at Moffett Plumbing & Air, today!
+Our local, reliable professionals are here to help you.
+Whether that’s a slab leak or another plumbing surprise.